TravelEase-Xebia/TravelEase/README.md

-This branch will be used for Login service
+This branch will be used for catalog service